alphaaccount/Fair-B-PG/README.md

 Fair-B/Fair-B_Original/ContinuousFairness_NDCG/src_age_gender_bin/LPPG1.py files

-3. To run a particular case make sure to set the correct path for the following files in the end of the QPPG*.py files for a particular dataset 'X'.
+3. To run a particular case make sure to set the correct path for the following files in the end of the QPPG*.py files for a particular dataset 'X'

  Dataset        (Sensitive Attribute)                        Processesed File (a)                                Edge File (b)